Sarees_For_The_Upcoming_Bridal_Season_WeaverStory

 Banarasi Sarees

 Banarasi Sarees are one of the most popular and prestigious sarees in India.
-These sarees are made in Varanasi, a city in the northern state of Uttar Pradesh.
+These Banarasi saree for weddings are made in Varanasi, a city in the northern state of Uttar Pradesh.
 Banarasi Sarees are known for their intricate weaving and exquisite zari work.
 They are often made of silk and are adorned with intricate designs that depict motifs of flowers, leaves, and birds.
 The exquisite handwoven Banarasi Sarees are available from WeaverStory in Katan, Kora, Cotton, Georgette, and Satin are a saree connoisseur's fantasy -

 Kanjivaram Sarees